-For a PC gamer, with a GeForce-powered rig, Nvidia’s Shield has almost become a must-have accessory.
-The ability to bring your gaming into the living room, writ large on your big-screen TV, was always part of the promise of the Shield devices, but neither the handheld, the tablet or the previous Shield box, could fully deliver.
-With this update that’s certainly not the case anymore.
+For a PC gamer, with a GeForce-powered rig, Nvidia’s Shield has almost become a must-have accessory, even this far on from its initial launch last year.
+The ability to bring your gaming into the living room, writ large on your big-screen TV, was always part of the promise of the Shield devices, but neither the handheld, the tablet, or the previous Shield box, could fully deliver.
+With this wee device that’s certainly not the case anymore.

-Despite Nvidia's CES reveal proclaiming this a new Shield Nvidia have actually retained the same specs list as their previous streaming box.
-That’s no bad thing - the Tegra X1 processor inside the old Shield box is still pretty much the most powerful mobile chip around, especially if you want to do anything graphical with your device.
+Despite Nvidia’s original reveal proclaiming this device a ‘new’ Shield Nvidia actually retained the same specs list as with its previous streaming box.
+That’s no bad thing – the Tegra X1 processor inside the old Shield TV is still pretty much the most powerful mobile chip around, especially if you want to do anything graphical with your device.
 And hey, we’re gamers, so we want graphics, right?

 The Tegra X1 is an Arm-based SoC with a quad-core Cortex A57 CPU component running at around 2GHz.
 The GPU side of the equation though is what makes it such a gaming powerhouse – it’s rocking Nvidia Maxwell silicon with 256 CUDA cores and a 1GHz operating frequency.

-With the older controller, however, there is no far-field microphone making the Google Assistant update in a couple of months less interesting for existing Shield owners.
+With the older controller, however, there is no far-field microphone making the Google Assistant tech moderately less interesting for original Shield owners.

 That lack of movement on the specs sheet means this base device comes with 16GB of built-in storage and 3GB of system memory.
-There is, once more, a larger ‘Pro’ version of the Shield which comes with a 500GB hard drive inside, but that is essentially unchanged from the version which was released in 2015.
+There is a larger ‘Pro’ version of the Shield which comes with a 500GB hard drive inside, but that is essentially unchanged from the version which was released in 2015.

 In terms of ports it comes rocking a wired gigabit ethernet connection, a pair of USB 3.0 sockets and an HDMI 2.0 display connection with HDCP 2.2 to deliver the 4K goods in Netflix and Amazon Video.
 As well as the LAN port the Shield also comes with 802.11ac WiFi for those with a cable phobia.